-Figure 3: Theory of Change
+Figure 3: Theory of change

-The assumptions in the ToC are given below:
+The assumptions in the theory of change are given below:

-- KA 1: Facilitators are trained properly and deliver the programme with fidelity - KA 2: Target households' attendance at community meetings - KA 2a: Household members present at the community meetings convey the information to household members not present at the community meetings - KA 3: Presence of at least some household members during household visits - KA 3a: Household members present during the visits convey the information to household members not present during the visit - KA 4: Increase in the intention to use (given correction of mental models) is not hampered by other barriers to intention formation (which are not addressed by the intervention) - KA 5: Household are committed enough to put money regularly in the lockbox and the amount is sufficient to serve the purpose of allaying anxiety - KA 6: Household put into practice the discussion on addressing some of the barriers to use, allowing for the developing of the habit amongst those who have the intention - KA 7: Increase in the translation from increased intention to habitual use is not hampered by other barriers to use
+- KA1: Facilitators are trained properly and deliver the programme with fidelity; - KA2: Target households' attendance at community meetings; - KA2a: Household members present at the community meetings convey the information to household members not present at the community meetings; - KA3: Presence of at least some household members during household visits; - KA3a: Household members present during the visits convey the information to household members not present during the visits; - KA4: Increase in the intention to use (given correction of mental models) is not hampered by other barriers to intention formation (which are not addressed by the intervention); - KA5: Households are committed enough to put money regularly in the lockbox and the amount is sufficient to serve the purpose of allaying anxiety; - KA6: Households put into practice the discussion on addressing some of the barriers to use, allowing for the development of the habit amongst those who have the intention; and - KA7: Increase in the translation from increased intention to habitual use is not hampered by other barriers to use.

-Assumption KA 2a and KA 3a were added after the findings of the process assessment.
+Assumptions KA2a and KA3a were added after the findings of the process assessment (Padmanabhan et al. n.d.).

-With regard to assumption KA 4, our formative work suggested that other barriers, like financial constraints can play a role in the inability to construct a toilet, despite there being an intention to use.
+With regard to assumption KA4, our formative work suggested that other barriers, such as financial constraints can play a role in the inability to construct a toilet, despite there being an intention to use.
 Since this intervention is implemented in households with pre-existing toilets, this would not be a constraint.
-With regard to assumption KA 7, formative work, as well as regular meetings during monitoring, suggested that there may be non-behavioural barriers to translation of intentions into habits, such as poor quality of construction of the toilet (e.g. Poor light, space, ventilation).
+With regard to assumption KA7, formative work, as well as regular meetings during monitoring, suggested that there may be non-behavioural barriers to translation of intentions into habits, such as poor quality of construction of the toilet (e.g. poor light, space, ventilation).
 Since the focus of this intervention was to address behavioural barriers, we were not able to correct such factors.

-The validity of the assumptions was qualitatively tested during process assessment and are discussed in Section 4.1
+The validity of the assumptions was qualitatively tested during process assessment and discussed in section 4.1.4.